AdamJAKing/blog/_pages/about.md

 toc_icon: "computer"
 ---

-This section is split into two parts.
-A little about my humble beginnings as a self-taught developer working out of his bedroom and a second part that focuses on my advancing software career.
+Welcome and thank you for visiting my site.
+Here you will find a little about my humble beginnings as a self-taught developer as well as information regarding my advancing software career.
 I hope you enjoy

 # A Brief History